 This Annual Information Form, including documents incorporated by reference herein, contains forward-looking information and statements (collectively, "forward-looking statements").
 These forward-looking statements relate to future events or our future performance.
 All information and statements other than statements of historical fact contained in this Annual Information Form are forward-looking statements.
 Such forward-looking statements may be identified by looking for words such as "about", "approximately", "may", "believe", "expects", "will", "intends", "should", "plan", "budget", "predict", "potential", "projects", "anticipates", "forecasts", "estimates", "continues" or similar words or the negative thereof or other comparable terminology.
-In addition, there are forward-looking statements in this Annual Information Form under the headings "General Development of our Business - Recent Developments" as to the Recapitalization Transaction (including the various elements thereof), the Credit Facility Amendments, the timing thereof and the potential minimum and maximum gross proceedings of the Private Placement and the Rights Offering; "General Description of Our Business" as to our business plan and strategy, the effect of negotiation of contracts, potential acquisitions and our acquisition plans and strategy, and meeting existing environmental standards and regulations and the anticipated effect of controls and regulations governing the oil and natural gas industry; "Statement of Reserves Data and Other Oil and Natural Gas Information" as to our reserves and future net revenue from our reserves, income taxes and pricing, exchange and inflation rates, the development of our proved undeveloped reserves and probable undeveloped reserves, the amount of future developments costs, our plans to fund future development costs through a combination of internally generated cash flow, debt and equity issuances and anticipated funding costs; and as to our exploration and development plans and opportunities, anticipated land expiries, hedging and marketing policies, abandonment and reclamation obligations, tax horizon and future production; "Oil and Natural Gas Wells - Significant Factors or Uncertainties Relevant to Properties With No Attributed Reserves" as to the expected requirement to make substantial capital expenditures in order to prove, exploit, develop and produce oil and natural gas from the Corporation's properties and the potential availability of debt and equity financing to meet these requirements; and "Dividend Policy" as to our dividend policy and the future payment of dividends.
+In addition, there are forward-looking statements in this Annual Information Form under the headings "General Development of our Business - Recent Developments" our business plan and strategy, the effect of negotiation of contracts, potential acquisitions and our acquisition plans and strategy, and meeting existing environmental standards and regulations and the anticipated effect of controls and regulations governing the oil and natural gas industry; "Statement of Reserves Data and Other Oil and Natural Gas Information" as to our reserves and future net revenue from our reserves, income taxes and pricing, exchange and inflation rates, the development of our proved undeveloped reserves and probable undeveloped reserves, the amount of future developments costs, our plans to fund future development costs through a combination of internally generated cash flow, debt and equity issuances and anticipated funding costs; and as to our exploration and development plans and opportunities, anticipated land expiries, hedging and marketing policies, abandonment and reclamation obligations, tax horizon and future production; "Oil and Natural Gas Wells - Significant Factors or Uncertainties Relevant to Properties With No Attributed Reserves" as to the expected requirement to make substantial capital expenditures in order to prove, exploit, develop and produce oil, natural gas and natural gas liquids from the Corporation's properties and the potential availability of debt and equity financing to meet these requirements; and "Dividend Policy" as to our dividend policy and the future payment of dividends.